egberts/tableize/docs/README.tests.pycharm.md

 Virtual Environment
 ===================
-If you want to add a virtual environment
+If you want to add a virtual environment, TBD.

 Debug Session
 =============

-Next is to set up a debug session using Pytest under PyCharm.
+Next is to set up a debug session using Pytest under PyCharm IDE.

 Couple ways to setup the debug session within a Pelican pytest under PyCharm IDE:

 1. by a Python test source file
-2. from a new Run/Edit Configuration item
+2. from a new Run/Edit Configuration menu item

 By a Source File